OSGeo/ogc-cite-runner/src/cite_runner/templates/test-suite-result.md

 {%- if result.passed %}
-- **🏅 Test suite has passed!**

-  This means that teamengine reported that all core conformance classes have passed.
+- **🏅 Test suite has passed!** - Teamengine reported that all core conformance classes have passed.

 {%- else %}
-- **❌ Test suite has failed**
+- **❌ Test suite has failed** - Teamengine reported that all core conformance classes have failed.

 {%- endif %}

 - Ran {{ result.num_tests_total }} tests in {{ result.test_run_duration | humanize_precisedelta(minimum_unit="milliseconds") }}